Asus: Controversies

 In April 2023, a post on the PCMasterRace subreddit began gaining popularity regarding the user's AMD Ryzen 7 7800X3D CPU, which had visible burning, along with the socket of the Asus motherboard.
 This sparked the attention of both people interested in PCs, who initially thought it was an issue with the 3D V-Cache Technology (as there had been previous user reports similar to this incident), as well as enthusiast YouTube channels such as Gamers Nexus, who ran tests to successfully recreate the burning of their CPU.
 They realised that the cause of the burning was due to a voltage error in the BIOS.
 In May, Asus responded to the incidents by releasing a Beta BIOS, which was supposed to fix the error.
 However, not only did the new BIOS not fix the issue; by installing it, the user voided their warranty as it was a Beta BIOS, which Asus clearly stated in the BIOS's description.
-Later that month, Asus responded to the public backlash by reversing course, releasing a statement informing users that they will continue to honor warranty on motherboards that have been updated to beta BIOS versions, as well as extend motherboard warranty coverage to uses of AMD EXPO, Intel XMP, and DOCP memory overclocking technologies.
+Later that month, Asus responded to the public backlash by reversing course, releasing a statement informing users that it will continue to honor warranty on motherboards that have been updated to beta BIOS versions, as well as extend motherboard warranty coverage to uses of AMD EXPO, Intel XMP, and DOCP memory overclocking technologies.

 In May 2024, hardware reviewer Gamers Nexus sent a ROG Ally in for warranty repair due to a faulty thumbstick.
 Asus denied the warranty repair, claiming that the thumbstick issue was due to "customer-induced damage".
 Furthermore, Asus demanded a repair fee of US$191.47 for replacement of the LCD panel and the top case because of a "small mark" on the casing, despite it not being related to the original issue that the device was sent in under warranty for.
 Asus also stated that it would send the device back to Gamers Nexus in a "disassembled state" if it did not pay the repair fee.
 Several days later, Asus honoured the warranty and performed the repair of the original issue under pressure from Gamers Nexus, as well as subsequently apologised for the poor service.

+Since August 2025, over 14,000 ASUS routers have been infected by KadNap malware in order to carry out cyberattacks worldwide, according to Lumen's Black Lotus Labs.
+The malware evades traditional network monitoring by using a custom version of the Kademlia DHT protocol to conceal the malware's IP address.
+Over 60% of the infected devices are located in the US.